Hagith/grunt-tizen/README.md

 You will also need a device running Tizen 2.1.

-If you want to use the <em>asRoot</em> option for the tizen task, you will need a very recent version of sdb with support for the "root" command (e.g. the tizen_2.0 branch).
-All of the other tizen:* tasks work with older versions of sdb, however.

-Some familiarity with <code>sdb</code> can be useful in some situations, where grunt-tizen doesn't or can't hide the underlying implementation details of <code>sdb</code>.
-The aim over time is to reduce the visibility of that tool and properly encapsulate it.

 The device should be connected to the host running grunt via a USB connection.
 This plugin has not been tested with multiple simultaneous USB connections to Tizen devices.
 It is unlikely to work in such an environment.

+If you want to use the <em>asRoot</em> option for the <code>tizen</code> task, you will need a very recent version of <code>sdb</code> with support for the "root" command.
+Note that this feature is undocumented, so you may have to do the following to test for its presence:

+    $ sdb root on
+    Switched to 'root' account mode

+If you get the "Switched to 'root' account mode", your version of <code>sdb</code> supports <em>asRoot</em>.Note that all of the other tizen:* task options work with older versions of sdb, however.

+**Note: the version of Tizen used for testing grunt-tizen has a broken <code>pkgcmd</code> which will not allow installation by non-root users.
+So at the moment, a version of <code>sdb</code> which supports <code>sdb root on/off</code> is REQUIRED.
+The intention is to remove this requirement once <code>pkgcmd</code> is fixed.**

 Note that grunt-tizen does not package applications for deployment to Tizen.
-You will need another packaging tool (e.g. webtizen from the Tizen SDK or grunt-zipup) to package your application into a wgt file, ready for deployment.
+You will need another packaging tool (e.g. webtizen from the Tizen SDK or [grunt-zipup](https://github.com/01org/grunt-zipup)) to package your application into a wgt file ready for deployment.

 # General configuration